umccr/driver-analysis/notes.md

 Propose to construct the background model using the degree of clustering of synonymous mutations, which are assumed not to be under positive selection and may thus reflect the baseline mutation clustering of the tumour.

+Detailed discussion on the installtion and usage of the tool can be found in [OncodriveCLUSTL.md](`./oncodriveCLUSTL/OncodriveCLUSTL.md`).